Projects

 • (transcription pending)

-• (Video Transcriptions: If you would like like to take empathic action and create a transcription of this video, check the volunteers page.
+• (Video Transcriptions: If you would like to take empathic action and create a transcription of this video, check the volunteers page.
 The transcriptions will make it easier for other viewers to quickly see the content of this video.)

 Finding Empathy”: The Neural Signatures of Witnessing the ‘Other’ in Pain and Suffering